Services

 Trot On: Psychotherapy with Equine Interaction

-Trot On provides psychotherapy services to children, adolescents, adults and their families.
+Trot On provides psychotherapy services to youth, young adults and their families.
 We serve individuals who struggle with social, emotional and behavioral challenges, and who have complex trauma histories.
+We offer counselling for individuals struggling with substance use or who have risk factors for substance use.
 Psychotherapy with equine interaction provides a unique experience of embodiment and connection with another living creature.
 In understanding how trauma impacts neurodevelopment, it is essential to provide therapeutic interventions that promote the mind-body connection.
-Trot On employs the EFT-CT model (equine facilitated therapy for complex trauma).
-This model promotes skill development in areas impacted by complex trauma, including emotion regulation, social functioning, executive functioning, and self-identity development.
-EFT-CT also promotes a sense of relational safety, empowerment and trust.

 Donate to Trot On: Equine Therapy at JRI.